akononovicius/physRisk-content-repository/articles/2011/three-group-kirman-agent-based-model-for-financial-markets.md

 We do so by utilizing original Walras law, i. e. we assume that market maker stabilizes the market after each change to the supply and demand.
-We have already discussed this topic on Physics of Risk (see [this text](/agent-based-herding-model-financial-markets#price-return "Introducing price and return into the agent based herding model of financial markets")).
+We have already discussed this topic on Physics of Risk (see [this text](/agent-based-herding-model-financial-markets#price-return "Introducing price and return into the agent-based herding model of financial markets")).
 Thus from the market maker assumption, and by using previous experience, we can draw expression of price